-Just short of the house they're met by a police car.
-A plain-clothes officer switches vehicles and he starts to brief them on the gang, and he hands out copies of Jorge's photo.
-He's concerned when handed combat armour to wear, but puts it on as he knows the gang's reputation too.
+Just short of the house they’re met by a police car.
+A plain-clothes officer switches vehicles, he starts to brief them on the gang, and he hands out copies of Jorge’s photo.
+He’s concerned when handed combat armour to wear, but he puts it on as he knows the gang’s reputation too.

-The convoy stops two streets away from the house and the photos are shown to all the troops.
-Two platoons dismount and move out into the night, their job is to infiltrate and surround the house, making sure no one escapes.
-The convoy starts up again and moves in on the target building.
-Pulling up outside the house First Platoon disembarks and charges into the building, while Second Platoon follows them Fifth Platoon spreads out around the vehicles to ensure their safety.
+The convoy stops two streets away from the house, and the photos are shown to all the troops.
+Two platoons dismount, and move out into the night, their job is to infiltrate and surround the house, making sure no one escapes.
+The convoy starts up again, and moves in on the target building.
+After pulling up outside the house First Platoon disembarks, and charges into the building, while Second Platoon follows them Fifth Platoon spreads out around the vehicles to ensure their safety.

 From the police report they know the house is a wood frame one with plasterboard interior walls and vinyl cladding.
 The windows and doors have strong security grills on them to slow down police entry.

 The first private behind the Warrant Officer follows him to cover his back, the second private covers the other two people in the room while they start to wake up.
-The fourth person to enter is a corporal, he turns and unlocks the door.
-Ten seconds into the attack and they're into the building with more entering each second while troops enter by hole and door then immediately split off on their assigned tasks.
+The fourth person to enter is a corporal, he turns to unlock the door.
+Ten seconds into the attack they’re into the building with more entering each second while troops enter by hole and door, then immediately split off on their assigned tasks.

 All resistance is quickly subdued.
-Twelve gang members are killed in the process and another seven taken prisoner.
+Twelve gang members are killed in the process, and another seven are taken prisoner.
 None manages to leave the building.
 The whole action takes sixty-eight seconds from when they leave the bus to when the house is secured.
-The police liaison person is standing beside the bus and is hysterical about the assault, it's against all their procedures and laws.
-Gerry turns to him, saying, "So is kidnapping school girls.
-You don't have to worry because this is my operation and I'll explain it to the judge, if it comes to that."
+The police liaison person is standing beside the bus, and is hysterical about the assault, it’s against all their procedures and laws.
+Gerry turns to him while saying, “So is kidnapping school girls.
+You don’t have to worry, because this is my operation and I’ll explain it to the judge, if it comes to that.”

-Walking up to Jorge, Gerry asks him, "Where are the girls you kidnapped?"
+Gerry walks up to Jorge, and asks him, “Where are the girls you kidnapped?”

 Jorge replies, “I kidnapped no one!”

-Gerry can tell he's telling the truth, and says, "You were told where Maria Franks was going, what did you do with that information?"
-Jorge isn't impressed by the high-school senior so he just smiles, until Gerry grabs his balls, saying, "I'm not the police.
-One of the girls is a cousin I'm very fond of and I've diplomatic immunity.
-So I can do any damn thing I like and the only thing they can do is ask me to leave the country.
-Talk or I'll slowly crush your balls and then painfully break every bone in your body.
-After that I'll start on your family members."
+Gerry can tell he’s telling the truth, and says, “You were told where Maria Franks was going, what did you do with that information?”
+Jorge isn’t impressed by the high-school senior, so he just smiles, until Gerry grabs his balls while saying, “I’m not the police.
+One of the girls is a cousin I’m very fond of, and I’ve diplomatic immunity.
+So I can do any damn thing I like, and the only thing they can do is ask me to leave the country.
+Talk, or I’ll slowly crush your balls, and then painfully break every bone in your body.
+After that I’ll start on your family members.”

 By the look in Gerry’s eyes Jorge can see he means business, so he gulps, and says, “I did as I was told, I passed the information to Don Franco’s people hanging out at the old saw mill.”
 After getting the address of the mill Gerry smiles, and says, “Thank you.”
 Turning from Jorge he points at one of the gang members, and says, “I want you to take a message to your gang leader and the other gangs.
 Leave my people alone, next time I’ll take out the whole gang.”
 Turning, he quickly shoots Jorge and five of the other prisoners in the chest, leaving only the messenger alive.
 The youth gulps, and nods; he’ll deliver the message, and a bit about how tough Gerry is.